2020s in Europe: Slovakia

 In the 2023 Slovak parliamentary election, the left-wing populist, social conservative and Pro-Russia, Smer-SD (Direction – Social Democracy), led by former Prime Minister Robert Fico, emerged as the largest party, winning 42 seats.
 The social-liberal and pro-European, PS (Progressive Slovakia) came in second, with 32 seats.
 Former Prime Minister Peter Pellegrini's social-democratic, Hlas-SD (Voice – Social Democracy), which split from Smer-SD in 2020, came in third with 27 seats, making Pellegrini the kingmaker in government formation negotiations.
 On 11 October, Smer-SD, Hlas-SD, and ultranationalist SNS ratified their coalition agreement, according to which they were to receive 6, 7, and 3 ministerial portfolios, respectively.

+On 15 May 2024, an Attempted assassination of Robert Fico happened.

+In September 2025, the Slovak government successfully passed a major constitutional amendment that cemented a number of deeply conservative social policies.
+This amendment strictly recognized only male and female as genders, limited adoption exclusively to married heterosexual couples, and introduced a nationwide ban on surrogacy.
+Furthermore, it mandated that school curricula must comply with the constitutional ethics, reinforcing the existing 2014 amendment defining marriage solely between a man and a woman.
+Crucially, the amendment declared that Slovak laws concerning cultural and ethical issues would override conflicting European Union laws.
+The governing party, Direction – Social Democracy, celebrated the measure as "a dam against progressivism" necessary to preserve the nation's "traditions and spiritual heritage".

 Slovenia

 A series of protests broke out after the formation of Janez Janša's government in early 2020, with protestors demanding Janša's resignation and early elections.
 Janša was accused of eroding freedom of media since assuming office.
 According to a report by International Press Institute Slovenia experienced a swift downturn in media and press freedom.
 IPI accused Janša of creating a hostile environment for journalists by his tweets, which IPI described as "vitriolic attacks".
 He was also accused of usurping power and corruption and compared to Viktor Orbán.
 In the 2022 Slovenian parliamentary election, the Freedom Movement led by Robert Golob won 41 seats in its first election.
 It had campaigned on a transition to green energy, an open society and the rule of law.
 It won the highest number of seats for a single party in the elections since the independence of Slovenia.